SQLAlchemy 2.0 Documentation

 and SERIALIZABLE

-, the Oracle dialect sets the
+, the Oracle Database dialects sets

-level at the session level using ALTER SESSION
+the level at the session level using ALTER SESSION

 , which is reverted back

-to its default setting when the connection is returned to the connection
+to its default setting when the connection is returned to the connection pool.

 Valid values for isolation_level